tytydraco/yessleep/out/I_died_years_ago_but_my_body_wont_stop_killing.md

 I used it to buy food and sent the rest to my daughter.
 I just stared at him.

 We went through security.
 They searched every inch of me.
 Guard tried to take off my wedding ring.
 Punched him in the jaw.
 They pinned me down.
-The doctor waved them off.
+The man waved them off.
 Said to let me pass.

 A room.
 Steel table, steel chairs.
 Single light above.
 Felt like an interrogation.
 Felt like a trap.